mobilipia/LIFX-Widget/README.md

 Widget
 -----------
-Simply press your light name, then pick a color.
+Simply press your light name, then pick a colour.
 Toogle the selected light using the bottom switch.

 A greyed out light name means that it couldn't be found on the network.
 If the widget can't detect your light, make sure you're on the same wireless network and the light bulb isn't eletrically switched off.